Another Word For HEADS-UP

 Noun : A device for giving electric shocks.

-Noun : (colloquial) Something done really badly.
+Noun : (colloquial) Something done very badly.

 disclaimer